 Fair Work Commission determines the minimum pay and conditions for workers under the national workplace relations system, adjusting the federal minimum wage for workers not covered by awards.

-New national minimum wage rates begin in July each year and apply through to the end of June in the following year.
-The rate that currently applies until 30 June 2017 is $672.70 per week or $17.70 per hour.
-The hourly rate has been calculated on the basis of a 38 hour week for a full-time employee.
-Casual employees receive a casual loading of 25% giving them a minimum hourly rate of $24.80 per hour.
+The national minimum wage for all adults (aged 21 years or over) will eventually be $753.80 per week or $19.84 an hour.
+The hourly rate is calculated on the basis of a 38 hour week for a full-time employee.
+Casual employees will receive a casual loading of 25% giving them a minimum hourly rate of $24.80 per hour.
 However the stages of workers receiving this increase will be as follows:

 National modern awards apply to employees in the National Industrial Relations System.
 Many businesses have an agreement that covers their employees.
 Modern awards do not apply to an employer and employee while they have an agreement in place.